silvanojr/WhatsAppTranscription/README.md

+# WhatsApp audio transcription

+This application transcribe WhatsApp audio messages using OpenAI's whisper API.

+# Setup

+* Create your `.env.local` file using `.env.example` as reference

+# Usage

 Update .env with your OpenAI API key and make sure you are using NodeJS >= 16.

 You can find more information about OpenAI here: https://platform.openai.com/overview